 What can businesses do to increase pay parity?

-- Regularly reviewing wages employees and checking for pay parity among similar roles.
+- Regularly reviewing employees’ wages and checking for pay parity among similar roles.

-- Rather than viewing a full resume, ensure information about the candidate’s identity is obscured when shortlisting candidates.
+- Rather than viewing a full résumé, ensure information about the candidate’s identity is obscured when shortlisting candidates.
 This can help to remove unconscious bias from the hiring process.

 - Salary benefits are not the only way to compensate employees.
 You can offer other perks such as flexible working arrangements, bonuses, additional leave, discounted memberships, and EAPs.